raspberrypilearning/green-goals/en/step_4.md

 ## Affordable and clean energy

-Get the **Climate Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Affordable and clean energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html), with a specfic action, sound and setting.
+Get the **Climate Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Affordable and clean energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="_blank"}, with a specfic action, sound and setting.

-As with the previous step, there is some code here with some music and some text explaining the Affordable and clean energy goal as well as a script that gets the **Energy Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.

-Get the **Energy Panda** sprite to respond to the **Main Panda** sprite's `broadcast`{:class="block3events"}.

 --- task ---

 Go to the Code tab for the **Energy Panda** sprite.

+You will see some code already provided for you.
+This includes music and text explaining the Affordable and clean energy goal as well as a script that gets the **Energy Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.

 --- /task ---

+Get the **Energy Panda** sprite to respond to the `broadcast`{:class="block3events"} in the **Main Panda** sprite.

 --- task ---